NotePlan/plugins/jgclark.WindowTools/README.md

 1. can't control the width of split windows within the main NotePlan window.
 2. can't control the order of windows that overlap, as the API doesn't supply the z-order of windows when saving a set.
 (Nor can it control the z-order of windows when opening a set.)
 3. doesn't seem to be able to set size/position of floating Editor windows.

+### FAQ
+Q: Why does this plugin create a new folder for me called @WindowSet?
+A: This is the way that all the details of a saved set can be displayed to users who want to be able to do advanced configuration.

+Q: Can I delete this folder or re-organise it?
+A: Yes, you can delete it or move it if you don't intend to be doing advanced configuration (see below).

 ## Configuration
 Click the gear button on the **Window Tools** line in the Plugin Preferences panel, and configure the two settings accordingly: